19PHOBOSS98/Godot-MirrorInstance/README.md

 This is a WIP build of my mirror asset,
   this is the best that I could do within a week
-  and this is my first ever time in using a game engine
+  and this is my first time ever using a game engine
   so no promises :D